My dog, Brutus, had a very large skin tag develop over the course of a few years before we finally got it removed.

 When our dog Brutus was 11 years old, we noticed a skin tag growing between his front legs.
 We visited the vets and were told that it wasn't harmful, but to keep an eye on it.
-Two years later, the skin tag had grown into a 4 inch (10cm) dangling droplet of floppy skin that was truly unsightly.
+Two years later, the skin tag had grown into a four-inch (10cm) dangling droplet of floppy skin that was truly unsightly.

-Tying Off a Skin Tag from a Dog
+Tying Off a Skin Tag From a Dog

-I was worried that he might catch it whilst snuffling around in the garden, thus creating a bigger problem than we already had so I took him to the vet, who exclaimed "oh yes, it is a large skin tag isn't it?"
+I was worried that he might catch it whilst snuffling around in the garden, thus creating a bigger problem than we already had, so I took him to the vet, who exclaimed, "Oh yes, it is a large skin tag isn't it?"
 Er.
 Duh.

-So, I held onto Brutus, gently talking to him whilst he tried to take side long glances at the vet trying to see what he was up to.
+So, I held onto Brutus, gently talking to him whilst he tried to take sidelong glances at the vet trying to see what he was up to.
 The vet (let's call him Bruce) told me to brace Brutus' head as he pulled the line tight.
-Brutus let out a whimper and thrashed around a little, but within about 30 seconds he seemed to have forgotten it had happened.
+Brutus let out a whimper and thrashed around a little, but within about 30 seconds, he seemed to have forgotten it had happened.

 What Happens After Your Dog's Skin Tag Has Been Tied Off:

 Bruce explained to me the following things: